Frequently Asked Questions for Friends & Family

 What is the GDC doing to ensure the well-being of staff and inmates?

-- Ongoing notification and education of staff and inmate population, including educational materials/video now available on GOALdevices
+- Ongoing notification and education of staff and inmate population regarding COVID and vaccines, including educational materials/flyers, are posted in all facilities

-- Screening protocols implemented to include attestation of no known illness and temporal temperature screening prior to entry for all persons, to includestaff
+- Screening protocols implemented to include attestation of no-known-illness and temperature screening prior to entry for all persons, to include staff

 - Ongoing treatment of all state facilities with chemical fogging as an added sanitation measure